* This is a sponsored post for Try Lamb *

 What is lamb keema?

-If you have't heard of a Lamb Keema before (you might have seen it on an Indian restaurant menu), then it is basically a curry made with lamb mince.
+If you have't heard of a Keema before (you might have seen it on an Indian restaurant menu), then it is basically a curry made with lamb mince.

 It's not an overly spicy curry, which makes it a great curry for introducing kids to spicier food, but still has plenty of flavour.
-It has peas mixed in to it too, so a good curry to get some extra veggies in your families diet too.
+It has peas mixed into it too, so a good curry to get some extra veggies in your families diet too.

 Why you will love it

-Step by step
+How to make lamb keema - Step by step

 One: Heat 1 teaspoon of oil in a pan and then add the onion and garlic and gently cook for 2 minutes.